croquet/wordpress-webshowcase-plugin/readme.md

 * To use this plugin, you must obtain an API key from [https://multisynq.io/coder](https://multisynq.io/coder).
     * These API keys are public and **not secret**.
 Usage of the API key can be restricted to a set of URLs.
 * Multisynq's website uses cookies as per our [Privacy Policy](https://multisynq.io/privacy.html).
-* Multisynq Corporation does not track users.
+* Multisynq does not track users.
-* Multisynq Corporation does not store or control the assets used in a Web Showcase.
+* Multisynq does not store or control the assets used in a Web Showcase.
 * Users in the same session can see the avatars controlled by other users.
 * Users in the same session may join a spatialized voice chat to talk.